Jira Github Integration: How-to Guide and Best Practices

 Step #1: Make sure you have the accounts and permissions you need

 If you don’t already have a Jira Cloud account, sign up for one.
 Ensure that you have the necessary permissions to configure integrations.
-You’ll likely have to be a Jira administrator to install this integration.
+You’ll have to be a Jira administrator to install this integration.

-Log onto the Jira and GitHub accounts you want to connect, and you’re ready to get started.
+Assuming you have that all the administrator requirements figured out, log onto the Jira and GitHub accounts you want to connect, and you’re ready to get started.

 Step #2: Go to the Atlassian Marketplace